 During our stay at Elms Farm Cottages in Lincolnshire, Carol, our host, recommended we visit Lincoln Castle.

-It might have been a dull day, and sadly the only camera I had with me was my phone, but we loved it and I’m sure you will to.
+It might have been a dull day, and sadly the only camera I had with me was my phone, but we loved it, and I’m sure you will too.

-Built on the site of an old Roman fortress, Lincoln Castle stands as a testament to the power William the Conqueror wielded back in 1068.
+Built on an old Roman fortress site, Lincoln Castle stands as a testament to the power William the Conqueror wielded back in 1068.

 Originally designed to quell the resistance from the north, throughout the decades, the castle has witnessed some of the most disturbing times in English history.